stanford-mse-125-2025/mse-125-2025-website/index.md

 * We do not plan on recording any component of the course.

 * Lecture attendance is mandatory, and lecture attendance is a substantial component of the participation grade.
+We will periodically conduct attendance checks.
 If you cannot attend a lecture due to an extenuating circumstance, please email Josh before lecture starts.

 <!-- The teaching staff may periodically conduct attendance checks. -->